Black Footed Ferret Facts

 They are known to be quite playful and vocal!
 They bark, chatter, and even chuckle, and the "ferret dance" is hopping about with their mouths wide open, apparently having all sorts of fun.

 There may have been as many as 5 million black-footed ferrets in the United States in the early 1900s.
-But by the 1970s they were feared to be extinct as a result of habitat fragmentation and widespread prairie dog declines due to:
+But by the 1970s they were feared to be extinct.
+One reason for the loss of black-footed ferrets was widespread prairie dog declines.
+Prairie dogs were killed by:

 - Being deliberately exterminated (they are often considered an agricultural pest)

-- Habitat conversion to cropland or other types of development
+- Habitat fragmentation and conversion to cropland or other types of development

 - Sylvatic plague (which the ferrets are also susceptible to)

-Prairie dogs are 90% of the black-footed ferret diet.
-In fact, one ferret can eat over 100 prairie dogs in a year!
-Their near-eradication almost wiped out the ferrets.
+The black-footed ferret diet is 90% prairie dog.
+In fact, a single ferret can eat over 100 prairie dogs in a year!
+The near-eradication of prairie dogs almost wiped out the ferrets.

 Then, in 1981, a rancher’s dog in Wyoming brought home a ferret it had killed.
 This led to the discovery of a small number of black-footed ferrets nearby.